awsdocs/amazon-eventbridge-user-guide/doc_source/eb-create-rule-schedule.md

 EventBridge supports cron expressions and rate expressions\.
 Rate expressions are simpler to define and cron expressions offer the detailed schedule control\.
 For example, with a cron expression, you can define a rule that runs at a specified time on a certain day of each week or month\.
 In contrast, rate expressions run a rule at a regular rate, such as once every hour or once every day\.

 **Note**
+ EventBridge now offers a new scheduling capability, Amazon EventBridge Scheduler\.
+EventBridge Scheduler is a serverless scheduler that allows you to create, run, and manage tasks from one central, managed service\.
+EventBridge Scheduler is highly customizable, and offers improved scalability over EventBridge scheduled rules, with a wider set of target API operations and AWS services\.
+ We recommend that you use EventBridge Scheduler to invoke targets on a schedule\.
+For more information, see the [https://docs.aws.amazon.com/scheduler/latest/UserGuide/](https://docs.aws.amazon.com/scheduler/latest/UserGuide/)\.

+**Note**
 EventBridge doesn't provide second\-level precision in schedule expressions\.
 The finest resolution using a cron expression is one minute\.
 Due to the distributed nature of EventBridge and the target services, there can be a delay of several seconds between the time the scheduled rule is triggered and the time the target service runs the target resource\.

 **Topics**
 + [Cron Expressions](#eb-cron-expressions)